777arc/textbook/content/sampling.rst

 .. math::
   x(t) = 0.806 \cos(2\pi ft + 0.519)

-Even though we started with a complex number, what we are transmitting is real, which is good because you can't actually transmit something imaginary with electromagnetic waves.
+Even though we started with a complex number, what we are transmitting is a real signal with a certain magnitude and phase; you can't actually transmit something imaginary with electromagnetic waves.
 We just use imaginary/complex numbers to represent *what* we are transmitting.
 We will talk about the :math:`f` shortly.

 *************************
 Complex Numbers in FFTs